V. Vaidyanathan: Career

-Vaidyanathan began his career at Citibank, and worked there from 1990 to 2000 in consumer banking.
-During 1999-2000, he transitioned to ICICI to lead their retail lending operations as they expanded beyond project lending.
-His responsibilities involved setting up the businesses, including all key functions related to strategy, team building, business relationships, credit policy, credit administration and risk management.

-He joined ICICI when it was a Domestic Financial Institution (DFI) known for project financing, and helped the transition of ICICI from a DFI to a universal bank.
-He was appointed MD and CEO of ICICI Personal Financial Services (PFS) Limited at 32.
-In 2002, ICICI Limited merged with its subsidiary ICICI Bank and with ICICI PFS Limited.
-Post-merger, he became the Head of Retail Banking in charge of both Lending and Retail Liabilities in the merged entity, ICICI Bank Limited.
-He also built the ICICI Bank's SME business in 2003, and managed the Rural Banking Business after 2007.
+Vaidyanathan began his career at Citibank, where he worked from 1990 to 2000 in consumer banking.
+During 1999-2000, he transitioned to ICICI to lead their retail lending operations.
+He was appointed MD and CEO of ICICI Personal Financial Services (PFS) Limited.
+After the merger of ICICI Limited with its subsidiary ICICI Bank, he became the Head of Retail Banking at ICICI Bank.

-He was appointed Executive Director on the board of ICICI Bank at the age of 38 and became the MD and CEO of ICICI Prudential Life Insurance at 41.
-He was also the chairman of ICICI Home Finance Co.
-Ltd, and served on the Board of ICICI Lombard General Insurance Company, CIBIL - India's first Credit Bureau, and SMERA- SIDBI's Credit Rating Agency.
+He was later appointed Executive Director on the board of ICICI Bank and became the MD and CEO of ICICI Prudential Life Insurance.
+He was also the chairman of ICICI Home Finance Company, and served on the Board of ICICI Lombard General Insurance Company, credit bureau CIBIL, and SIDBI's credit rating agency called SMERA.

-In 2010, he quit ICICI Bank to acquire a 10% stake in an NBFC and establish Capital First Ltd. Later in 2012, he secured an equity backing of Rs.
-8.10 billion from Warburg Pincus and expanded the operation.
+In 2010, he quit ICICI Bank to acquire a 10% stake in Future Capital Holdings, an NBFC which later became Capital First Ltd. In 2012, the company received a funding of Rs.
+8.10 billion from Warburg Pincus.